Vegan Pot Pie with Jackfruit and Butter Beans

 Need some more hearty vegan freezer fillers?

 I love to cook up a big batch of this spicy chilli ‘non’ carne, or a dish of vegan pumpkin casserole for a real winter warmer.
+For Middle Eastern flavours, try these Lebanese cabbage rolls.
 Or if you’re looking for a British breakfast classic, cook up some homemade vegan baked beans!

 Vegan Pot Pie with Jackfruit and Butterbeans